Kids explore the Hoh Rain Forest, part of Washington's Olympic National Park. Credit: JiaYing Grygiel

 My idea of ”roughing it” is a hotel room without a mini fridge.
 I like to appreciate nature, and then I like to appreciate a hot shower and a soft bed.
 We saw some lodge guests hanging out by the giant fireplace in the lobby, playing games and reading.
 We stayed in our room instead and I set up a glow-in-the-dark bath for the kids.
 (Vitamin B in the water and a black light — it’s pretty magical.)
 If it’s going to be dark and wet, you might as well embrace it.

 The restaurant in the lodge is named the Roosevelt Dining Room, for President Franklin D. Roosevelt, who lunched here in 1937 and designated the area as a national park.
-Takeout looked yummy, but I opted to choke down another granola bar I brought from home instead of paying $14 for a peanut butter and jelly sandwich.
+The menu looked yummy, but I opted to choke down another granola bar I brought from home instead of paying $14 for a peanut butter and jelly sandwich.

-Complimentary Wi-Fi is limited to 30 minutes a day, with an additional 2 GB of data for $8.
+Complimentary Wi-Fi is limited to 30 minutes a day, with an additional 2 GB of data for a fee.
 I set my timer and turned off my phone promptly at 30 minutes.
 The upside to being a tightwad: I discovered I can get a lot more sleep when doomscrolling isn’t a temptation.

 Around the lodge